 Directed by: Chris Columbus

 Head Basterd Aldo Raine (Brad Pitt) negotiates a deal with with Nazi mastermind Col. Hans Landa, but that's an incidental detail that has nothing to do with ending the war.
-In fact, had the Basterds not made a mess of their clandestine meeting with German film star Bridget von Hammersmark (Diane Kruger), Landa wouldn't have known about a plot to kill the Nazi high command, and therefore wouldn't have been in a position to leverage his knowledge into a successful surrender.
+In fact, had the Basterds not made a mess of everything, Landa likely wouldn't have known about a murder plot and would probably be in the movie theater with the rest of the Nazis, burning to death.

 Actors: Brad Pitt, Michael Fassbender, Diane Kruger, Samuel L. Jackson, Mike Myers, + more